cyberjunky/home-assistant-custom-components/README.md

 # Home-Assistant Custom Components

-Some of my custom components for home-assistant (http://www.home-assistant.io)
+Some of my custom components for home-assistant. (http://www.home-assistant.io)

 Part of a small Proof of Concept, currently I am too lazy to integrate into upstream at the moment.
 Still learning to program in python3 and how to make home-assistant components.